Hisense Showcases Latest Home Appliance Line-up at an Exclusive ‘IR Partners Meet 2023’ in Dubai

 DUBAI, UNITED ARAB EMIRATES, July 17, 2023/EINPresswire.com/ -- Hisense, one of the largest consumer electronics and leading home appliance manufacturer, teamed up with Avatar Trading, its official UAE home appliance IR (independent retailing) distributor, to host an exclusive ‘Home Appliance IR Partners Meet’ in Dubai, with an aim to strengthen its UAE IR channel distribution and to demonstrate its innovative and premium solutions of home appliance products, during an exclusive gathering.

-Attendees were given the opportunity to connect with the brand and experience the latest Hisense Smart Home Appliances
+Attendees were given the opportunity to connect with the brand and experience its Smart Home Appliances

 The event was attended by the President of Hisense Middle East & Africa – Jason Ou, Assistant Deputy General Manager – White Goods of Hisense Middle East - Mr Sam Liu, Mr Ashish Kapur, Founder and Managing Director of Avatar, business owners from IR channel, and team members from Hisense and Avatar.
 During the knowledge-sharing and networking event, attendees were given the opportunity to connect with the brand and experience the latest Hisense Smart Home Appliances, including refrigerators, washing machines and dishwashers.